 Frankfurt Old Town

-35 houses – 15 reconstructions and 20 new buildings – were erected on the historical parcels of land in the old town destroyed during the Second World War.
+35 houses – 15 reconstructions and 20 new buildings – were erected on the historical parcels of land in the old town of Frankfurt destroyed during the Second World War.
 Streets such as the famous Krönungsweg (Coronation Route) between the Dom (Frankfurt Cathedral) and Römer (old town centre) or the "Hinter dem Lämmchen" lane can be freely accessed once again since May 2018.

 Frankfurt has a rich history that started in this location.
 The archaeological garden with the finds from the Roman and Carolingian periods, the varied building and architectural styles that can be seen in the houses come together in the old town to create a tangible piece of history.

 That Frankfurt today can call itself a trade fair city has its origin in the court of the "Goldenes Lämmchen" (Golden Lambkin) house.
-In the Middle Ages, it was the merchants of wine, woollen cloths, horses and luxury objects who had the imperial privilege of organising trade fairs in the courts of the town.
+In the Middle Ages, it was the dealers of wine, woollen scarfs, horses and luxury objects who had the imperial privilege of organising trade fairs in the courts of the town.
 The Lämmchenhof trade fair was a regular occurrence persisting for longer than any other.
 Not only goods could be bought and sold here, but the rooms of the house were also used for accommodation and storerooms.

 The Krönungsweg between the Römer and the Dom is the most important and historically most significant route in Frankfurt.
 The kings and emperors of the Holy Roman Empire of the German nation walked along it for the coronation in the Dom and back again to the Römer city hall for festivities.
 During the reconstruction of the old town, the DomRömer GmbH commissioned with the building work, restored the original route of the Krönungsweg and lowered it to its historical level.
 In the future, guests and citizens will be able go on guided tours to learn more about these epochs.